Buy Now, Pay Later - What You Need to Know

 Sezzle

 Partnered with over 34,000 retailers, Sezzle offers their customers an interest-free, four-part payment plan over six weeks, but you’ll have to pass a soft credit check first.
-The amount of your initial payment can vary, but it’s typically about 25% of the item’s total cost.
+You have a few options with Sezzle:

 Be ready to incur fees in the event of a failed/missed payment (or if you revise your payment dates twice or more on the same order).
-As an added bonus for those looking to build credit, their Sezzle Up option will give your payment history to credit bureaus.
+These charges will be added to your scheduled payment amount.
+As an added bonus for those looking to build credit, their Sezzle Up option will give your payment history to credit bureaus - but keep in mind the risk of missed payments negatively impacting your score.

 AfterPay